Late blight of tomato and potato

 There are many different strains of P. infestans.
 These are called clonal lineages and designated by a number code (i.e. US-23).
 Many clonal lineages affect both tomato and potato, but some lineages are specific to one host or the other.

 The host range is typically limited to potato and tomato, but hairy nightshade (Solanum physalifolium) is a closely related weed that can readily become infected and may contribute to disease spread.
-Under ideal conditions, such as may be encountered in a greenhouse, petunia also may become infected.
+Under ideal conditions, such as a greenhouse, petunia also may become infected.